OliverGray03/MS1-TheGymWarehouse/README.md

 - Contact Page
 ![Lighthouse contact page test results](https://olivergray03.github.io/MS1EXAMPLE/assets/images/contactpagelighthousefinal.jpg)

+## Testing functionality
+- Index
+    - Starting with the navbar i tested the hover.css on the links to other pages and the title.
+    - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information
+    - I tested the functioanlity of the location map and was able to move around as well as veiw a larger map in a seperate tab
+    - I tested the hover.css and functionality of the social media links ensuring the web page opened in a seperate tab
+- Classes
+    - I tested the timetable on a smaller device to ensure to scroll function was working
+    - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information
+- Contact Page
+    - I tested the functionality of the form by entering information both partially and fully to see either a success message or prompt for more information

 ## Further Testing

 - The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers